LongerArm™ – Making Pool and Patio Living Easier

 A high lubricity Rub Ring minimizes pole friction and chatter.

-Buoyant, rigid foam-filled, non-deck marring plastic platform.
+Buoyant, rigid, non-deck marring plastic platform.

 It’s not just easier….it’s MUCH Easier!